Texas State Global

 Extension Courses

-The Office of Distance and Extended Learning offers many college courses not normally offered through the academic departments/schools.
+The Distance and Extended Programs department offers many college courses not normally offered through the academic departments/schools.
 Extension courses may be offered on campus, online, hybrid/blended, or as part of a faculty-led Study-in-America or Off-Campus program.
 The times and locations for such courses depend on student need, faculty availability, and demand.
-Enrollment for an extension class is completed through the Office of Distance and Extended Learning and does not constitute acceptance as a regular student at Texas State.
+Enrollment for an extension class is completed through the Office of Distance and Extended Programs department and does not constitute acceptance as a regular student at Texas State.

 Degree Credit for Extension Course Work